Jasminee-chen/comp5511_assign/README2.md

 ### Output Results

-After running, the program outputs:
+Output Results

-1. Minimum and average fitness for each generation
+After program execution, the following will be output:
-2. Customer ID order of the optimal path
+- The minimum and average fitness values for each generation
-3. Total distance of the optimal path (including any penalties)
+- The expected total distance of the optimal path：3134.86

 ### Visualization Results